saltstack/kitchen-salt/provisioner_options.md

-formula | | name of the formula, used to derive the path we need to copy to the guest [is_file_root](#is_file_root) | false | Treat this project as a complete file_root, not just a state collection or formula log_level | | set salt logging level when running commands (e.g. specifying `debug` is equivalent of `-l debug`) salt_install| "bootstrap" | Method by which to install salt, "bootstrap", "apt" or "ppa" salt_bootstrap_url | "https://bootstrap.saltstack.org" | location of bootstrap script [salt_bootstrap_options](#salt_bootstrap_options) | | optional options passed to the salt bootstrap script salt_version | "latest"| desired version, only affects apt installs
+formula | | name of the formula, used to derive the path we need to copy to the guest [is_file_root](#is_file_root) | false | Treat this project as a complete file_root, not just a state collection or formula log_level | | set salt logging level when running commands (e.g. specifying `debug` is equivalent of `-l debug`) salt_install| "bootstrap" | Method by which to install salt, "bootstrap", "apt", "distrib" or "ppa" salt_bootstrap_url | "https://bootstrap.saltstack.org" | location of bootstrap script [salt_bootstrap_options](#salt_bootstrap_options) | | optional options passed to the salt bootstrap script salt_version | "latest"| desired version, only affects apt installs